-A student who questions the final grade in a Department of Physical Therapy course must bring their concern to the course instructor within six weeks of issuance of grade reports.
+A student who questions the final grade in a Department of Physical Therapy course must bring his/her concerns to the course instructor within six weeks of issuance of grade reports.
+The University Grade Grievance Policy for undergraduate courses is outlined in Section 2.